Hood Homes BlogHood Homes Blog

 The Listing Price

-10Your Listing Price is the #1 best and most important method of marketing your home.
-When a buyer is deciding between 30 similar homes which 10 they want to spend their weekend viewing, a few thousand dollars can be the difference between seeing your home or not.
+Your listing price is the #1 best and most important method of marketing your home.
+When a buyer is deciding between 20 similar homes which 10 they want to spend their weekend viewing, a few thousand dollars can be the difference between their seeing your home or not.
 Buyers never see homes that don’t make that list, and no matter how awesome your home is, they will never know because they never walked through your door.
 A competitive listing price is the most important element to getting your home sold quickly and for the most.

-So, what is a good listing price?
+“So, what is a good listing price?”

-The best listing price is as close to the fair market value of your home as possible.
+The best listing price is generally as close to the fair market value of your home as possible.
 This is where your target demographic is looking.

-How do you determine the fair market value of my home?
+“How do you determine the fair market value of my home?”

 We arrive at the fair market value by looking at properties that are comparable to yours that have sold in the last six months, expired in the last six months, or are still active.
 Remember, our goal is to get the most qualified buyers inside and excited to see your home

+SOLDS.
 These show us the terra firma of reality, which homes are selling and for how much in your area.
 You want your listing price to be firmly within this range.

+ACTIVES.
 These are your competition.
 Remember that buyers look at an average of 10 homes, so you want to be sure your listing price is in the top ten or better of all the current active comparable homes.
 These listings also represent only the hopeful wishes of their owners, not necessarily the reality of what homes are selling for.
 This is where having the REALTOR® sold data is helpful.
 It shows not what sellers would like for their home, but what they are actually getting.

+EXPIREDS.
 This is the no-man’s land of homes.
 These are homes that did not sell during the term of their listing agreement, often having been on the market for a year or more.
 They may not have sold because of the condition of the property, or because they were overpriced.
 You want your home listed well out of the range of most expired listings.

 Brian E Adams, Realtor